satinstitch/teensummeradventure/Adventures.md

 Read a new book

 Read a book featuring diverse characters (people of colour, LGBTQ, etc.), then give the title of the book and brief review.

+Create a bookmark - maybe the Library can have a bookmark crafting day?

 #In the Community